tarantool/tarantool/README.md

  * lua functions, procedures, triggers, with rich access to database API, JSON support, inter-procedure and network communication libraries
- * a command line client supporting simple SQL and a native Lua console

 Tarantool is ideal for data-enriched components of scalable Web architecture: traditional database caches, queue